 - Park Hyatt Busan: Easily the best luxury hotel in the city.
 Located next to the marina in Haeundae, this delectable 5-star serves up spectacular sea & skyline views, including the iconic Gwangandaegyo Bridge, from its top-notch rooms and fine on-site restaurants.

-What to do in Busan: A summary of the best places to visit
+Where to go in Busan: A summary of the top points of interest

 Still don’t know how to sort through all these Busan attractions?
 Here’s a quick summary of some of the best things to do in Busan: